-Most of the time itchy throats can be managed with simple over-the-counter treatments and home remedies.
+Most of the time, itchy throats can be managed with simple over-the-counter (OTC) treatments and home remedies.

-Irritated itchy throats can be caused by a wide variety of things.
+Irritated itchy throats can be caused by a wide variety of factors.
 Likely causes of an itchy throat include the following:

 Allergic rhinitis happens when the body overreacts to an otherwise harmless substance, releasing a chemical called histamine that causes these overreactions.

 Common triggers include pollen, dander, dust, and irritants such as cigarette smoke or exhaust fumes.

 Allergic reactions to food happen when the body reacts to certain things we eat as if they were going to harm the body.
 Reactions generally develop within minutes or a few hours after consuming the trigger food.